 In short, studying geography and GIS trains you to solve complex problems, and the skills you develop can be translated to virtually every field and industry.

 Hofstra offers three geography-related degrees, including two that focus on GIS.
 There are also minors available in geography, geography/GIS, computer science and GIS (which is an introduction to coding and GIS), and global studies.

-Students use professional-grade software and hardware including ESRI’s professional ArcGIS software Suite, ENVI remote sensing software, Adobe graphic design software, Global Positioning Systems (GPS), web based maps with Mapbox, and hands-on large-format poster printing within the department.
+Students use professional-grade software and hardware, including ESRI’s professional ArcGIS software Suite, ENVI remote sensing software, Adobe graphic design software, Global Positioning Systems (GPS), web-based maps with Mapbox, and hands-on large-format poster printing within the department.

 The BA in Geography is a liberal arts degree that is appropriate for students who want a career that involves qualitative research of communities and cultural phenomena.
-You'll examine the ways communities interact with their environment and how that shapes public policy and government institutions, impacts businesses, education, health, and economic development.
+You'll examine the ways communities interact with their environment and how that shapes public policy and government institutions, and impacts businesses, education, health, and economic development.

 The BA in Geography with a specialization in Geographic Information Systems (GIS) provides general geography majors with a thorough grounding in this fast-growing, high-tech field.

 BS in GIS

 The BS in Geographic Information Systems (GIS) is better suited for students with a mind for processing data.
 It offers technical-oriented, professional-grade training in GIS and geospatial technologies, and requires significant math, statistics, and natural science coursework.
 Unlike the major in geography, the GIS degree requires a minor or a second major in an area outside geography.
 Some popular choices among our GIS students include civil engineering, biology, journalism, and political science.